Carotid IMT in Sugar Land, TX

-Atherosclerosis is a silent but potentially life-threatening disease that occurs when plaque, a combination of fats, cholesterol, and other substances, build up inside your arteries.
-As this buildup progresses, the arteries become narrower and your risk of a heart attack or stroke rises.
-A carotid intima-media thickness (IMT) test is a simple, noninvasive test that evaluates the thickness of the carotid arteries, which carry blood to the brain.
-This simple, short test can help your Sugar Land cardiologist at Reddy Cardiac Wellness determine whether you are at higher-than-average risk for heart disease .
+Atherosclerosis is a silent but potentially life-threatening disease that occurs when plaque, a combination of fats, cholesterol, and other substances, builds up inside your arteries.
+As this buildup progresses, the arteries become narrower, and your risk of a heart attack or stroke rises.
+A carotid intima-media thickness (IMT) test is a simple, non-invasive test that evaluates the thickness of the carotid arteries, which carry blood to the brain.
+This simple, short test can help your Sugar Land cardiologist at Reddy Cardiac Wellness determine whether you are at higher-than-average risk for heart disease.

 Why Is Carotid IMT Useful?

 Heart disease is one of the leading causes of death in the United States, and coronary artery disease is the most common form of this condition.
 However, in nearly half of patients suffering from coronary artery disease, the first symptom that something is amiss is a heart attack.
 This means that you cannot rely on the way you feel like an accurate indicator of your heart health or the condition of the arteries surrounding the heart.
 Noninvasive testing, such as carotid IMT testing, is a simple, short, painless, and safe way to instantly learn more about the condition of your arteries and whether steps should be taken to reduce your risk for a heart attack, stroke, or sudden cardiac death.
 Fortunately, there are many simple lifestyle changes you can take to lower your risk for heart disease, stroke, and heart attack—the information provided by carotid IMT testing is a valuable tool that could help you prevent serious heart problems before they arise.